 Similarity #2: There are blue chippers, underdogs and the over rated.
 With NCAA football it seems like the same teams are in the top 10 every year, except after they've been caught cheating.
 There is always a Cinderalla story or two, (see Northern Illinois or previously Boise State).
 There are the teams you expect to be good because of past reputation but don't seem to pan out (sorry Oklahoma).

 It's no different in the world of marketing, there are so firms out there you may be evaluating that are absolutely top of the line with prices to match.
 There are companies out there that used to be effective but have been passed by with the rise of the world wide web.
 There are some young firms that aren't too proud to know they're still learning, that work while other people are sleeping to get better.
-Denver marketing firms like Revenue River who rise up to make a name for themselves by executing better than their competition, showing their passion and drive to help their clients reach new goals.
+Inbound Marketing firms like Revenue River who rise up to make a name for themselves by executing better than their competition, showing their passion and drive to help their clients reach new goals.

 Similarity #3: When the fans speak, the client listens.
 Your social media community is much like a large schools fan base and boosters.
 They like to win, they like to be involved, and they get angry or disengage when things don't go their way.
 Facebook fans want some red meat.
 They want WINS.
 Give them a promotion, give them a winner team that everyone wants to be a part of, they'll love you.